-This code applies where it is identified in the assessment criteria column of an assessment table in Part 5 of the planning scheme.
+This code applies where it is identified in the assessment benchmarks for assessable development and requirements for accepted development column of an assessment table in Part 5 of the planning scheme.

-- (1) The purpose of the Landscaping code is to ensure all development is landscaped to a standard that: - (a) complements the scale and appearance of the development; - (b) protects and enhances the amenity and environmental values of the site; - (c) complements and enhances the streetscape and local landscape character; and - (d) ensures effective buffering of incompatible land uses to protect local amenity. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Landscaping is a functional part of development design and is commensurate with the intended use: - (b) Landscaping accommodates the retention of existing significant on site vegetation where appropriate and practical; - (c) Landscaping treatments complement the scale, appearance and function of the development; - (d) Landscaping contributes to an attractive streetscape; - (e) Landscaping enhances the amenity and character of the local area; - (f) Landscaping enhances natural environmental values of the site and the locality; - (g) Landscaping provides effective screening both on site, if required, and between incompatible land uses; - (h) Landscaping provides shade in appropriate circumstances; - (i) Landscape design enhances personal safety and reduces the potential for crime and vandalism; and - (j) Intensive land uses incorporate vegetated buffers to provide effective screening of buildings, structures and machinery associated with the use.
+- (1) The purpose of the Landscaping code is to ensure all development is landscaped to a standard that: - (a) complements the scale and appearance of the development; - (b) protects and enhances the amenity and environmental values of the site; - (c) complements and enhances the streetscape and local landscape character; and - (d) ensures effective buffering of incompatible land uses to protect local amenity. - (2) The purpose of the code will be achieved through the following overall outcomes: - Landscaping is a functional part of development design and is commensurate with the intended use; - (b) Landscaping accommodates the retention of existing significant on site vegetation where appropriate and practical; - (c) Landscaping treatments complement the scale, appearance and function of the development; - (d) Landscaping contributes to an attractive streetscape; - (e) Landscaping enhances the amenity and character of the local area; - (f) Landscaping enhances natural environmental values of the site and the locality; - (g) Landscaping provides effective screening both on site, if required, and between incompatible land uses; - (h) Landscaping provides shade in appropriate circumstances; - Landscape design enhances personal safety and reduces the potential for crime and vandalism; and - (j) Intensive land uses incorporate vegetated buffers to provide effective screening of buildings, structures and machinery associated with the use.

-Table 9.4.2.3A-Landscaping code - For self-assessable and assessable development
+Table 9.4.2.3A-Landscaping code - For accepted development subject to requirements and assessable development